addianto/dotfiles/README.md

 > Note: On Windows, use `New-Item -Type SymbolicLink` command to create symbolic link.

+## Windows-specific Configuration

+Besides dotfiles, this project also contains WinGet Configuration files.
+The files can be found at [`windows/configurations`](./windows/configurations/) directory.

 ## Acknowledgements

 - [The Lazy Neovim Starter](https://github.com/frans-johansson/lazy-nvim-starter) by Frans Johansson as starting point for configuring Neovim.